Emperors & Explorers

 Today we fly to the South Pole, the holy grail of polar explorers.
 A 4-5 hr flight brings us to our destination and as we step off the aircraft, we are immediately struck by the significance of this place and our journey.
 We have arrived at the heart of the 7th continent and at the axis of the earth.
 Here all 360 lines of longitude meet and the ice is nearly 10,000 ft (3,000m) thick.
 This last great geographical prize captured the imagination of a generation of explorers, who suffered extreme hardship and even gave their lives to claim it as their own.

 We will take plenty of time for photographs and reflection at the Geographic South Pole and at the colorful Ceremonial Pole which commemorates the signing of the Antarctic Treaty.
-Inside Amundsen-Scott station we will learn what makes the South Pole a unique scientific laboratory and visit the store to buy souvenirs.
+Inside Amundsen-Scott station we will see what it is like to live at the South Pole and learn what makes the South Pole a unique scientific laboratory.
 After our visit we re-board the ski aircraft and return to Union Glacier Camp, where we will toast our achievement and enjoy a celebration meal prepared by our chefs.

 The South Pole has been designated an Antarctic Specially Managed Area (ASMA #5) to conserve the environmental, scientific and historical values of the area.
 We ask for your cooperation in respecting visitor guidelines during any time we may spend at the South Pole.